 Prerequisite: CMIS 102 or CMIS 141.
 A study of the functions, underlying concepts, and applications of enterprise relational database management systems (RDBMS) in a business environment.
-The aim of the course is to appropriately use databases to meet business requirements.
+The aim is to appropriately use databases to meet business requirements.
 Discussion covers entity/relationship diagrams, relational theory, normalization, integrity constraints, the Structured Query Language (SQL), and physical and logical design.
-Business case studies and projects include hands-on work using an industry-standard RD-BMS.
+Business case studies and projects include hands-on work using an industry-standard RDBMS.
 Students may receive credit for only one of the following courses: CMIS 320 or IFSM 410.